Dillon-Fleharty/Face-Detection-/README.md

 Instructions for setting up, training, and testing the detector will be provided here.

 ## Requirements
-List of libraries and dependencies to run the project.
+List of libraries and dependencies to run the project can be found in the project file under `requirements`.

-## Contributing
-Guidelines for contributing to this project (if applicable).

-## License
-Specify the license under which this project is made available.

-## Acknowledgements
-Credits to the course materials and any third-party libraries or tools used.

 ---